-In other words, our data shows that the Ugandan policy does help refugees that cannot sustain themselves in a city, but this comes at the expenses of reported quality of life and mental well-being.
+In other words, our data shows that the Ugandan policy does help refugees that cannot sustain themselves in a city, however refugees that live in settlements such as Nakivale are also less satisfied with their quality of life and score worse on mental well-being scales.
 Combining our surveys with the discrete choice experiment shows that if only refugees had more connections outside their settlements or they knew that at destination they had a high chance of finding a job, they would be willing to move to other cities in Uganda.